-How Long Does It Take Google to Approve a Business Listing?
+How Long Does It Take Google to Verify Your Business?
+Complete Approval Timeline Guide

 Getting your business found online starts with creating a Google Business Profile.
 But once you’ve submitted your information, the waiting game begins.
 The approval process can seem mysterious, with timelines varying from business to business.
 Maybe you’re launching a grand opening and need your listing approved ASAP, or perhaps you’re troubleshooting why your verification has been stuck for weeks.
 Understanding the timeline and factors that influence Google’s approval process can save you significant frustration and help you plan accordingly.